What if my landlord wants to evict me for causing damage?

 - is trying to evict you because you did something to protect your legal rights or because you have children

-The Board can also give you more time to move out, or refuse to evict you at all, because of your personal situation.
+The LTB can also give you more time to move out, or refuse to evict you at all, because of your personal situation.
 Some reasons to delay or refuse your eviction are:

 - you have a mental or physical